Muhdal-Amin/CSC_121-ch5/README.md

 | 4             | $4.49         |
 | 5             | $6.87         |

-- Write a program that reads a series of pairs of numbers as follows:
-    - Product number
-    - Quantity sold for one day

-Your program should use a switch statement to help determine the retail price for each product.

-Your program should calculate and display the total retail value of all products sold lastweek.

 # Exercise 4.20 - Truth Tables
 Complete the following truth tables by filling in each blank with 0 or 1.